-A black hat hacker or unethical hackers are extremely skilled like ethical hackers, but they have malicious intent.
+A black hat hacker or unethical hacker is extremely skilled like ethical hackers, but they have malicious intent.
 Some of their villainous goals include stealing data, destroying data, make the network unusable, and blackmailing for money and financial gain.
 It is hard to find security vulnerabilities inside networks and patching them, but the hardest part is to trace and catch the culprits.
-The perpetrators often like to use third-parties that don’t or have little chances to link back to them.
+A Black hat hacker often likes to use third parties that don’t or have little chances to link back to them.

 Third-party also includes a victim’s system an example is if they have access to systems and many devices or have bots then they can launch a DoS attack (Denial of Service attack) or a DDoS attack (Distributed denial of Service attack).
 This attack can be traced back to the victim’s IP and likely not the hacker’s.

-In all types of hackers, Black Hat is the most renowned and prominent.
+In all types of hackers, the Black hat hacker is the most renowned and prominent.
 This John Does refer to a black hat hacker as a hacker, and that is due to a lack of knowledge in this field.
 So here is a list of the five most renowned black hat hackers and their crimes:

 - Kevin Mitnick: Hacked into major companies like Motorolla, IBM, North American Defense Command (NORAD), and many more.